Can rural active travel infrastructure be built more quickly, for less money and with additional environmental and community benefits?

 Use permitted development rights

 Planning applications are slow, costly and bureaucratic.
-They're not for everyone.
+They're not for everyone and can be off-putting to a community group.
+Every hurdle is an opportunity for the team to lose supporters.
 Thoughtful, rural projects on marginal farm land can largely work within a less stringent planning framework.
 Dividing a project into appropriate sections means you can adopt the least burdensome approach at each stage.

 03